Cash or Card in Thailand? Your Complete 2026 Guide

 Unless you withdraw denominations ending in 100s from an ATM, you’ll most likely get a fistful of 1,000 baht notes.
 The challenge with these is that not everyone is prepared to break them.
 Many vendors don’t even have enough change on hand to do this.
 Taxi drivers will refuse or suggest they keep the change ‘as a tip’ (one of the many taxi scams prevalent in Thailand).

-Please don’t try to pay for a local bus or meal at a street vendor or a local store unless you’re spending over 100-200 baht in one transaction.
+Please don’t try paying with a 1,000 baht note at a street food stall or in a night market.
+Unless you’re spending over 100-200 baht in one transaction.
+It’s genuinely difficult for these small vendors.

 Everyone in Thailand knows that a 7/11 store will change the 1,000 baht, I’ve even seen people buy something worth 10 baht and getting 990 baht in change (try not to do this if you can help it).